 - Best Areas to Stay in Florence, Italy

 Dorsoduro is located across the Accademia Bridge from San Marco.
 It has a vibrant nightlife and some of the most famous art galleries in the city.
-Super close to the city center, and all the major attractions within, Dorsoduro is ideal for those hoping to stay at the heart of Venice, but whilst avoiding the worst of the crowds.
+Super close to the city center, Dorsoduro is ideal for those hoping to stay at the heart of Venice, but whilst avoiding the worst of the crowds.

 With the attractions of San Marco to the east and San Polo to the north, you will be surrounded by plenty of things to see and do within easy walking distance of your hotel.
 Meanwhile, the transport hub of Santa Croce is also right next door, so getting to and from your bus, train, or car will be easy.

-Of course, Dorsoduro has plenty of its own merits, and the benefits of staying here do not rely solely on the surrounding areas.
-Dorsoduro is home to some of Venice’s principal arts institutions, including Venice’s most famous art gallery, the Gallerie dell’ Accademia.
+Of course, Dorsoduro itself offers plenty of things to do and see.
+It is home to some of Venice’s principal arts institutions, including Venice’s most famous art gallery, the Gallerie dell’ Accademia.

-The Gallerie dell’ Accademia displays classical artworks from the 13th through 18th centuries.
+The Gallerie dell’ Accademia displays classical artworks of Tintoretto, Giorgione, Bellini, and Veronese from the 13th through 18th centuries.
 If you want to get a detailed look at how Venetian art and fashions have changed throughout the ages, this is the perfect opportunity.

-Alternatively, if you prefer more contemporary and modern art, the Peggy Guggenheim Collection might be more to your tastes.
-In addition to appreciating masterpieces by renowned artists including Dali and Picasso, the surroundings are to be admired too.
-The Peggy Guggenheim Collection is housed within an 18th-century palace, right on the banks of the Grand Canal.
+If you prefer more contemporary and modern art, the Peggy Guggenheim Collection might be more to your tastes.
+It houses masterpieces by renowned artists such as Dali and Picasso.
+It is housed within an 18th-century Palazzo Venier dei Leoni, right on the banks of the Grand Canal.

-Further along, at the far eastern end of Dorsoduro, you will find the magnificent Basilica di Santa Maria Della Salute.
-Dating back to the 17th century, the beautiful domed Basilica is one of the loveliest buildings in Venice.
-The interior is just as stunning and houses work by the renaissance painter, Titian.
+Further along, at the far eastern end of Dorsoduro, you will find the 17th century Basilica di Santa Maria Della Salute.
+The interior is stunning and houses work by the renaissance painter, Titian.

-Another impressive church in Dorsoduro is San Sebastiano which has the work of Paolo Veronese, as well as paintings by Tintoretto and Titian.
-Venetians organize the Festa della Salute in Santa Maria della Salute every November.
+Another impressive church in Dorsoduro is San Sebastiano, has the work of Paolo Veronese, Tintoretto, and Titian.
+Venetians hosts the Festa della Salute in Santa Maria della Salute every November.

 A stroll from the scenic promenade of Fondamenta Zattere to the boatyard of Squero di San Trovaso, along the lagoon, is very recommended, you can enjoy views of the Canal of Giudecca.

-Stay In Dorsoduro If You want plenty of options for bars and nightlife; You want to stay super close to the city center whilst avoiding the worst crowds of tourists; You are keeping to a budget but still want to stay close to the major attractions; you are a first-time visitor;
+Stay In Dorsoduro If You want great nightlife scene; You want to stay close to the city center whilst avoiding the worst crowds of tourists; You are budget travelers wanting to stay close to the major attractions; you are a first-time visitor;

 Best places to stay in Venice in Dorsoduro:

-Directly across the Grand Canal from San Marco, San Polo is the smallest sestiere of Venice as well as one of the oldest.
-Tt is super central, with easy access to the Vaporetto.
-Sestiere San Polo is another fantastic place to stay for those who want to stay in a well-located area to see as many of the major attractions as possible.
+San Polo is the smallest sestiere of Venice as well as one of the oldest, located directly across the Grand Canal from San Marco.
+It is fantastic place to stay for those who want to stay in a well-located area, with easy access to the Vaporetto, to see as many of the attractions as possible.

-Being close to so many popular attractions whilst not quite as crowded as the central San Marco region makes San Polo very popular with families.
+Being close to so many popular attractions whilst not quite as crowded as the central San Marco region makes San Polo a very popular base for families.
 With less hustle and bustle and short distances between sights, it’s easier to safely shuttle kids around this area.

 San Polo is particularly well known for its historic streets and structures.
-San Polo is where you will find the famous Rialto Bridge.
-The Rialto Bridge is one of the most well-known landmarks in Venice.
+It is home to the famous Rialto Bridge, one of the most well-known landmarks in Venice.
 Constructed in the 16th-century, it is the oldest of the bridges that cross the Grand Canal, connecting San Polo to San Marco.

 More than just a footbridge, the Rialto Bridge offers a unique shopping experience.
-Arcades of shops and stalls run along the length of the Rialto Bridge, selling a plethora of products from jewelry to souvenirs.
+Arcades of shops and stalls run along the length of the Rialto Bridge, selling jewelry and souvenirs.
 Being a bridge, it gets pretty packed, so is not too ideal if you don’t enjoy crowds.

 The shops on the Rialto Bridge are not to be confused with those of the Rialto Market.
 Dating back as far as the 11th-century, the Rialto Market well predates the bridge and is one of the oldest institutions in the city.